Transition to thermal equilibrium in a deformed crystal

 \section{Conclusions}

-The paper presents an analytical analysis of the transition process in a one-dimensional nonlinear crystal subjected to instantaneous homogeneous deformation.
-It is established that the transition process is high-frequency energy oscillations.
-These oscillations are similar to those realized during instantaneous thermal perturbation of the crystal~\cite{Krivtsov 2014 DAN}.
-For the initially deformed crystal the energy oscillations process is described by the Bessel function of the first kind.
-Relaxation of the transition process is inversely proportional to the square root of time.
-After the completion transition process, the well-known solution corresponding to adiabatic heating~\cite{Altenbah, expansion} is established.
-It is shown that the presented analytical solution practically coincides with results of numerical simulation.
+{The paper presents an analytical approach for the analysis of the transition process in one-dimensional crystals (chains) subjected to an instantaneous homogeneous deformation.
+Such a deformation can be interpreted as an instantaneous change in the stiffness of the inter-particle bonds in a chain.
+It is obtained that the transition process is accompanied by high-frequency energy oscillations, which have an analytical representation in the terms of the zero Bessel function of the first kind, consequently the amplitude of the transitional oscillations is inversely proportional to the square root of time.
+After the decay of the oscillations the system reaches a near equilibrium state corresponding to the predictions of equilibrium thermodynamics, however the transition process can be studied in details with the use of the presented approach.
+The analytical solution is confirmed by numerical simulations.
+Using technique described in \cite{KuzArxiv2017} the presented approach can be extended to analyses transition processes in two-dimensional and three-dimensional materials.
+The obtained results are important for establishing link between mechanical and thermal processes in solids at the femtosecond time scale.}

-The obtained results can be generalized for the two- and three-dimensional cases\mbox{\cite{Kuzkriv2016, KuzArxiv2017}}.
-Also the results may be taken into account in future investigations of nanostructures.

-This work is supported by the Russian Science Foundation (No. 19-41-04106).
+This work was supported by the Russian Science Foundation (No. 19-41-04106).